 Otara, South Auckland, New Zealand

 Eli Taito is new to professional wrestling; however, he holds an extensive background in military training, and combat fighting in the disciplines of Freestyle Wrestling, Boxing, Kyokushin Karate, and Kickboxing.
 More recently, Taito competed at the NZ King of the Ring Kickboxing tournament.
 Taito grew up watching pro-wrestling at an early age with his cousin, Richard Mulu, and although the two would embark on different journeys, they would eventually reunite in pursuit of the same dream.
-Taito joined the Fale Dojo General Community Classes this April this year where his interests in wanting to cross over to pro-wrestling became clear after taking part in the NJPW NZ Dojo tryout this past May.
+Taito joined the Fale Dojo General Community Classes in April this year where his interest in wanting to cross over to pro-wrestling became clear after taking part in the NJPW NZ Dojo tryout this past May.

 “Pro-wrestling is something that I’ve always wanted to pursue.
 My cousin Richard and I grew up watching wrestling together.
 I haven’t seen much of the wrestling that we used to watch.
 But I love the intensity of New Japan Pro-Wrestling and I like that New Japan’s strong style is treated with the respect of a combat sport.